kaylajgranados/udemy_pricing_and_ratings_dashboard/README.md

 ## Research Question

-- What subjects should Udemy offer more courses for based on revenue calculated by subscribers and price?
+- What are the top revenue-generating subjects calculated by subscribers and price?
-- How are Udemy’s course ratings for the top revenue generating subjects?
+- How are Udemy’s course ratings for the top revenue-generating subjects?
 - What are potential opportunities to increase revenue?

 ## Data Cleaning